se1exin/Cleanarr/README.md

 yarn install
 ```

-Run the Frontend development server (change `BACKEND_URL` to match where your backend is running at):
+Run the Frontend development server:

+>Note: change `BACKEND_URL` to match where your backend is running at - make sure to include the trailing slash!
 ```
-BACKEND_URL="http://localhost:5000" yarn serve
+BACKEND_URL="http://localhost:5000/" yarn serve
 ```

 The frontend will now be available in your browser at [http:localhost:3000](http:localhost:3000).